skx/gobasic/README.md

 * `POKE`
 * `DOT`
 * `SAVE`
+* `CIRCLE`

-When the script runs it does some basic variable manipulation and it also creates a PNG file - the `DOT` function allows your script to create a black image, and draw red dots on it.
-The `SAVE` function writes out the result.
+When the script runs it does some basic variable manipulation and it also creates a PNG file - the `DOT` function allows your script to set a pixel and the `CIRCLE` primitive draws an (outline of a) circle.
+Finally the `SAVE` function writes out the result.

-Extending this example to draw circles, boxes, etc, is left as an exercise ;)
+Extending this example to draw filled circles, boxes, etc, is left as an exercise ;)

 Hopefully this example shows that making your own functions available to BASIC scripts is pretty simple.
 (This is how SIN, COS, etc are implemented